 On October 26, 1993, the Company entered into a license agreement with the University of California (the "Licensor") providing for an exclusive, world-wide, royalty bearing license, subject to customary government rights, for two use patents for Barrier Repair Formulations, the rights to which are jointly held by the Licensor and the Company, in consideration of the issuance to the Licensor of 9,513 shares of preferred stock (which converted into an equal number of shares of Common Stock in connection with the IPO) and the payment by the Company of an additional \$20,000 licensing fee.
-The license agreement requires the Company to pay royalties on net product sales equal to the greater of \$25,000 annually or 2% of net sales of consumer products, and 5% of net sales of prescription products with a minimum of \$25,000 annually.
+The license agreement of \$25,000 annually or 2% of net sales of consumer products ales equal to the greater of \$25,000 annually or 2% of net sales of consumer products, and 5% of net sales of prescription products with a minimum of \$25,000 annually.
 The Company has the right to grant sublicenses to third parties.
 Pursuant to the license agreement, the Company is required to submit progress reports related to development and testing of all licensed products.
-If the Company fails to perform any of the following, then the Licensor has the right to terminate the license agreement upon 60 days written notice: (i) submit an application for regulatory approval of a licensed product that is intended for sale only pursuant to prescription or pharmacist's approval to the FDA or the equivalent foreign regulatory authority of any three of Japan, Germany, France or the United Kingdom within two years of the date of the agreement; (ii) by October 26, 1995, secure a marketing partner or channel for national introduction of a licensed product; (iii) commence commercial marketing of a licensed product within 12 months of receiving approval of such licensed product in any county; or (iv) reasonably fill the market demand for a licensed product in each country following commencement of marketing in such country.
-The license agreement's term is until the longer of the agreement.
+If the Company fails to perform any of the following, then the Licensor has the right to terminate the license agreement upon 60 days written notice: (i) submit an application for regulatory approval of a licensed product that is intended for sale only pursuant to prescription or pharmacist's approval to the FDA or the equivalent foreign regulatory authority of any three of Japan, Germany, France or the United Kingdom within two years of the date of the agreement; (ii) by October 26, 1995, secure a marketing partner or channel for national introduction of a licensed product; (iii) commence commercial marketing of a licensed product in each country following commencement of market demand for a licensed product in each country following commencement of an excensed product in each country following commencement of marketing in such country.
+The license agreement's term is until the longer of (i) the expiration of the last to expire patent or (ii) 20 years from the date of the agre